philfung/add-to-homescreen/README.md

 ## Browser Support

-All major browsers on IOS/Android/Desktop are supported.
+All major browsers with > 10% market share on IOS/Android/Desktop are supported.
 Here are the guides shown for each platform/browser:

 #### IOS - Safari browser